iisshaun/iisshaun-port/content/pages/index.md

           allowfullscreen></iframe>

-          A rogue-lite experience where I had full creative power over the Game Design, Level Design & Lighting, and of course the UI/UX.
+          A rogue-lite gamemode where I had full creative control over the Game Design, Level Design & Lighting, and of course the UI/UX.
 Completed from start to finish with a programmer in 6 weeks.
         actions: